Working and living in Germany - German Education Server

 The internationalisation of the labour market emphasises the need for information on working abroad.
 If you are looking for a placement or an internship in Germany, or thinking of settling permanently, you need advice on visa, the recognition of your vocational training or studies, and the social security system.
 This website collects useful web links on legal issues, and practical advice, as well as official addresses.

 Germany is facing a shortage of skilled workers in some areas, e.g. IT professions, nursing and care.
-Against this background, the German parliament has passed an act which is to facilitate access to the GErman labour market for non-EU citizens.
-The article informs about the projectted regulations: whom does this concern?
-Applicants with a university degree or recognised qualification in a profession can [...]
+Against this background, the German parliament has passed an act which is to facilitate access to the German labour market for non-EU citizens.
+The article informs about the projected regulations: whom does this concern?
+Applicants with a university degree or recognised qualification in a profession can find [...]

 To strengthen the international competitiveness of research in Germany, the legal framework was adapted.
 The document informs about regulations applicable to prospective students, students enrolled at German universities, postgraduates, spouses, long-term prospects.
 (01/2017)